AlbertoIzq/Concert_Blazor_API/README.md

 	    - Rate limiting to prevent brute-force attacks: Used to restrict the number of requests a user/IP can make
 		- Lock account after multiple failed attempts
 		- Log login attempts
-	  - Revoke:
-	    - Only authenticated users
-		- Admins can revoke any user's token
-		- Users can revoke only their own token: To log out or handle security issues like their token was stolen

 _BUGS_